chulminy/CIVE497-CIVE700/README.md

 - Please be respectful of your peers, instructor, and others in your posts and comments.
 - Asking good questions is another way of learning by summarizing and explaining what you know and do not know.
 Thoughtful questions and answers will help all students in this class.
 Before posting a question, please ask yourself whether you are truly stuck (meaning that the answers can be readily found on the web) and your question are complete and legible.
 - In addition, please check if the same question was asked before.
-- When students write a post on the *Issues* board, the instructor or CA will assign an appropriate label among "Task", "Class", "Project", "Resource", and "Suggestion".
+- When students write a post on the *Issues* board, the instructor or TA will assign an appropriate label among "Task", "Class", "Project", "Resource", and "Suggestion".
 - Inappropriate posts and comments are immediately deleted and closed without a notice.

 ### Submission instruction of your work
 Students must **electronically** turn in both their source code (with data) and report.
-The report must be written with **Markdown script (GFM)** and all other formats like docx, or pptx, or in hardcopy are not permitted.
+The report must be written with **Markdown script (GFM)** first and is converted to a PDF format.
+All other formats like docx, or pptx, or in hardcopy **are not permitted**.
 A submission guideline will be varied depending on the tasks and provided with each task.

 Students choose either a **MATLAB** or **Python** to complete the tasks.
 The source code needs to be neatly organized and include detailed comments.
 The instructor may run your codes in the instructor's Window computer where MATLAB 2018b and Python above 3.4 are installed.
 It is recommended to use MATLAB for your work because the instructor does not need to install additional code libraries.
 However, students can use Python at their own risk that it might not run on the instructor's computer.
 Pillow and OpenCV for computer vision programming and some basic python packages (e.g. Pandas, NumPy, matplotlib, sklearn, etc) will be installed on the computer.
-It is recommended that any external code library should not be used unless explicitly mentioned in tasks. **The instructor is not able to install every different libraries on the computer.** If there is a convincing reason for the use of specific libraries, please contact the instructor in advance and exceptions will be made on a case-by-case basis.
+It is recommended that any external code library should not be used unless explicitly mentioned in tasks. **The instructor is not able to install every different libraries on the computer.** If there is a convincing reason for the use of specific libraries, please contact the instructor or TA in advance and exceptions will be made on a case-by-case basis.
 Note that OS(platform)-dependent functions, scripts or libraries are not permitted.
 The students must check their report in a Windows computer before its submission.

-Marked reports will be distributed via email and a possible solution for tasks may be reviewed in class with the instructor.
+Marked reports will be distributed via email and sample solutions for tasks may be reviewed in class with the instructor.
 A couple of the best reports in each task will be posted on the class web page with the consent of the corresponding students.

 ### Guideline for the project
 Individuals/teams should clearly identify the challenges of existing applications, procedures, and research in civil engineering and then consider how smart structure technology contributes to addressing them.
 The project does not have to be big, fancy and innovative if your project outcomes can marginally improve existing problems or advance practices.
 For example, it could be proposing a modification to existing processes, applying image processing and computer vision technology to streamline analysis and documentation processes, applying a new signal or image processing techniques to improve the accuracy of your technique.
 The possibilities are very open and diverse if they are attainable.
 However, for instance, the following two examples are not acceptable because they are not attainable: *"we will build a robot to automatically and rapidly construct a building"* or *"we will develop a new vision sensor that can measure 3D volume"*.

 The project can be done either individually or in teams of two or three students.
 If students choose to work in a team, they need to justify the need for a teamwork and define the scope of works in individual members.
 For the completion of the project, each group must reach the following **milestones**:

-- **1-minute talk (at Class 05)**: Individuals or teams will talk about their project idea in-class.
-This will be an informal talk without a slide.
-They need to clearly explain "motivation" and "objective" of their project ideas and what technology will be deployed.
-The instructor and the other students may ask questions regarding their talks.

-- **Individual/team meeting (4th week)**: Individuals or teams need to schedule a separate meeting with the instructor so that the project ideas are refined together.
+- **Individual/team meeting (3 or 4th week)**: Individuals or teams need to schedule a separate meeting with the instructor so that the project ideas are refined together.
 The instructor encourages the individual/team preparing and bringing relevant slides or reading materials to the meeting.
 In the case of the team project, all members must agree on the direction and scope of their project before having a meeting with the instructor.
 They also can take advantage of office hours or separate meetings if further discussion is needed.

 - **Abstract submission (7 or 8th week)**: Individuals or teams will submit a 1-page abstract that can summarize your project.
 The abstract should include (1) project title, (2) motivation, problem or challenge, (3)objective, (4) implemented/developed method(s), and (5) validation/demonstration plan(s).
 In addition, one representative figure (graphical abstract) must be included.
 It should have a self-explanatory image to illustrate motivation and expected outcome, summarize a procedure of the methods implemented/developed, or describe updated processes or outcomes that benefit from your technique or algorithm designed in the project.
 The abstract should not exceed 600 words. **The evaluation of the abstract contributes 30% of the project grade.**

-- **3-minute presentation (at Class 20)**: A short presentation will be given during a class scheduled at around Class 18.
-Each presentation will last only for 3 minutes, followed by questions from the instructor and other students.
-Time limits will be strictly enforced.
-You should make sure to prepare and practice your presentations.
-You need to prepare your slides in such way that the students and instructor can clearly agree on the motivation and objective of your project and understand a general idea of the method that you implement or develop and how to demonstrate or evaluate its feasibility.
-Please keep in mind that you do not have enough time to explain all the details. **The evaluation of this presentation contributes 20% of the project grade.**

 - **10-minute final presentation (at Class 24)**: A 10-minute presentation will be given at the final class.
 Individuals/teams should strive to give a comprehensive and understandable presentation that the other students recognize the value of your project.
 Similar to the 3-minute presentation, time limits will be strictly enforced. **The evaluation of the final presentation contributes 50% of the project grade** and the detailed evaluation criteria will be announced after the abstract submission.